centria/basic-coding/docs/part1/part1-1.md

 ```

 in the future.
-In the exercises, for the first weeks the basic structure is given, so you do not have to worry about memorising it.
+In the exercises, for the first weeks the basic structure is given, so you do not have to worry about memorising it quite yet.

 ## Printing